CDRT/mk_docs/docs/ref/bios/settings/thinkpad/network.md

 Enter password.

+!!! info ""
-!> Visible only for a network with security WPA2-Personal.
+    Visible only for a network with security WPA2-Personal.

+!!! info ""
-!> Password length: 8-63 characters.
+    Password length: 8-63 characters.

 </details>